I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 West African Pidgin

 Nigerian Pidgin is officially known as “Naija” and is spoken by tens of millions of people in a country where more than 500 languages and dialects exist.

 Monica Mark writes in The Guardian that “Current affairs, English, and local languages are brewed together to dish up playful imagery at breakneck speed.”

 So, you get phrases such as “Body dey inside cloth,” that can be translated into standard English as “I’m wearing clothes.”
 Or, with “God don butta my bread” the lucky person is saying “God has answered my prayers.”

-The authoritative tome here is Babawilly’s Dictionary of Pidgin English Words and Phrases where learn that:
+The authoritative tome here is Babawilly’s Dictionary of Pidgin English Words and Phrases where we learn that:

 - Dorti-dorti is Garbage;